uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/readme.md

 WAMP Package installations are easy to get started with with the caveat that they usually require the base href to be a subdirectory e.g. http://localhost:81/wordpress/ rather than just http://localhost:81.
 This causes issues with serving our Angular files, so there's a bit more config that you'll have to change (and make sure it doesn't get pushed to Azure).

-* API keys and other sensitive configuration are accessed by the PHP application as environment variables.
-Replace calls to `$_SERVER[variable-name]` with the real value, if testing these features locally.

 ## Server/database setup